 The practice recorded, responded to and discussed all incidents to reduce risk and support future learning.

 The practice received national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
-Relevant alerts were discussed with staff, acted on and stored for future
+Relevant alerts were discussed with staff, acted on and stored electronically for future reference.

 Reliable safety systems and processes (including safeguarding)